jakeruleaux-zz/php-wk-3-d-5-hair/README.md

 * Description;

 * The Hair Salon app shows current stylists as well as a list of each stylists' clients.
-The progam will allow user to add stylists or clients, or delete either.
+The program will allow user to add stylists or clients, or delete either.

 * Setup/Installation Requirements